Electrical systems have some inherent dangers: direct dangers (electrocution) or indirect dangers (e.g. causing fires through overheated conductors).

 In order to avoid accidents, ALWAYS unplug any shore power connection and turn off any generator or inverter before you start touching any wire on your boat.

-You should also make sure that no one accidentally plugs the power back in while you are working on the system.
+You should also make sure that no one accidentally plugs the AC power back in while you are working on the system.
 Storing the shore power cord away in a safe place is a good idea while working on your system.

 The risks in DC systems are mostly fires caused by undersized conductors and bad connections or short circuits in conductors with missing overcurrent protection devices.
 But there is also a risk of explosion and chemical burns from lead acid batteries when they are improperly treated and lithium-ion batteries have their own hazards.